Recruit, Retain & Celebrate Sports Officials

 Estimated cost: $200.
 Once you join a local officiating association, there may be veteran officials who are willing to give or sell you “hand–me–downs” to help you get geared up at a reduced cost.

 Game fees vary widely based on the players’ age group, competitive level and the state you officiate in.
-The fees range from $10-$25 for youth games and $25-$100 for competitive high school games.
+The fees range from $20-$35 for youth games and $45-$150 for competitive high school games.
 To maximize your income, you can work a combination of levels several days a week, including weekend tournaments where you can work games all day.
 You can also work adult amateur, club and AAU basketball year-round to make reliable income.
-A basketball official with a full schedule can make several hundred dollars per week outside their normal jobs.
+A basketball official working youth, high school and adult amateur games, with a full schedule, can make several hundred dollars per week outside their normal jobs.
+College officials make more and game fees increase with the level of competition.
+Many high level college officials and professional officials do not have other jobs, and live on their officiating income.

 Here’s the path for starting and continuing your officiating career: